KVIrc: Development

 Szymon Stefanek began the development of KVIrc in 1998 and released the first public version in 1999.
 The software had a strict dependency on the KDE libraries and was available only on the Linux operating system.
-The interest of the free software community has grown quickly, the client was included in several Linux distributions and additional developers joined the project eventually forming the informal KVIrc Development Team.
+The interest of the free software community grew quickly, the client was included in several Linux distributions, and additional developers joined the project, forming the informal KVIrc Development Team.

-Since the KDE libraries were still in an early development stage their interface was changing very frequently and it became hard for the developers to follow them.
-Moreover, there was strong interest in porting KVIrc to Windows where KDE wasn't available.
-The strict dependency on KDELibs was then gradually weakened and officially dropped in version 2.0.0.
+Since the KDE libraries were still in an early development stage, their interface was changing very frequently and it became hard for the developers to follow them.
+Moreover, there was strong interest in porting KVIrc to Windows, where KDE wasn't available.
+As a response, the strict dependency on KDELibs was gradually weakened and, in version 2.0.0, officially dropped.

-Partial KDE integration is still available as a compile time option.
+Partial KDE integration is still available as a compile-time option.

 KVIrc 3.0.0 was released in 2004 with the support for Linux and Windows platforms.
 A preliminary Mac OS port followed in the same year.

-As of January 2019, the latest stable release is 5.0.0 Aria.
+As of July 2025, the latest stable release is 5.2.8 Quasar.